Join live or receive a link to the recording and earn a CE certificate

 Tuesday, March 27, 2018 @ 4:00 pm - 5:00 pm EDT

 Presented by Maureen Wentworth, Manager, Strategic Partnerships, Ed-Fi Alliance; Dr. Dean R. Folkers, Chief Information Officer, Nebraska Department of Education; and Angela Baker, Digital Content Manager, Georgia Department of Education

 Hosted by Tracy Weeks, Executive Director, SETDA

 Hosted by SETDA

-In this edWebinar, attendees will learn how state leaders are tackling data interoperability in their states with the emergence of data standards for student information, assessment, digital content, and other educational applications.
-State education leaders will share their goals for interoperability, the drivers for those goals, where they are in the process and what they are doing, as well as the challenges in the process.
+In this edWebinar, learn how state leaders are tackling data interoperability in their states with the emergence of data standards for student information, assessment, digital content, and other educational applications.
+State education leaders share their goals for interoperability, the drivers for those goals, where they are in the process and what they are doing, as well as the challenges in the process.